Leading With Connection | Phoenix Support For Educators

 Leading With Connection

-why relationship-first leadership matters in school age care.
+Why relationship-first leadership matters in School Age Care

 In School Age Care, we often speak about the importance of building secure, respectful and reciprocal relationships with children and young people.
 These relationships are the foundation of My Time, Our Place V2.0 and guide how we nurture belonging, agency, and wellbeing.
 We know connection matters, and many of us work intentionally to create environments where children and young people feel safe, seen, and supported.